tjcarney89/swift-blackjack-lab-ios-0217/README.md

   * an unsigned integer called `bet` which starts at zero.
 **Note:** *In this console-version of the game, since we don't have a user interface for providing input, we're going to use the `House` class's `mustHit` method for the player's decision-making also.*

-3. Write a method called `placeBet()` which takes an unsigned integer argument and returns a boolean of whether or not the house and the player can both afford the submitted bet.
+3. Write a method called `place(bet:)` which takes an unsigned integer argument and returns a boolean of whether or not the house and the player can both afford the submitted bet.
 If they can, this method should record the value of the bet being placed.

 4. Write a method called `deal()` that deals a new round, giving two new cards each to the player and to the house.